 The majority of people with Tourette syndrome also have other health problems, which are usually mental or behavioral disorders, including:

-- Attention deficit hyperactivity disorder (ADHD): Inattentive, hyperactive, and has impulsive behavior.
+- Attention deficit hyperactivity disorder (ADHD): Inattentive, hyperactive, and impulsive behavior.

 - Depression & Anxiety

-- Behavioral issues: Socially inappropriate behavior, aggression issues.
+- Behavioral issues: Socially inappropriate behavior, and aggression issues.